What are potholes?

-Potholes are the bane of many a motorist’s and cyclist’s life.
-They can cause extensive damage to tyres and vehicle undercarriages, as well as providing a nasty tripping hazard for pedestrians and an added risk for cyclists as they negotiate their cycle around affected areas, weaving in and out of the traffic.
+Potholes are the bane of many motorist’s and cyclist’s lives.
+They can cause extensive damage to tyres and vehicle undercarriages, as well as provide a nasty tripping hazard for pedestrians and an added risk for cyclists as they negotiate their cycle around affected areas, weaving in and out of the traffic.

 The story doesn’t end there.
-As temperatures drop low enough for groundwater to freeze, so ice, frost and snow settle on the roads and pavements.
+As temperatures drop low enough for groundwater to freeze, ice, frost and snow settle on the roads and pavements.
 This makes them slippery and dangerous for drivers, cyclists and pedestrians alike.
 Measures are then taken to melt the ice away and so restore a safer surface.

 How to prevent potholes

-Knowing how do potholes form on dirt roads can help to reduce their impact.
+Knowing how potholes form on dirt roads can help to reduce their impact.
 It is key to spot them early on, so regular street inspections are crucial.
 Any potholes that are discovered, however large or small they may be, should be reported straight away to the council, who can then arrange their repair.

 If the cracks in a developing pothole can be sealed while they are still small and not able to let vast quantities of water in, this can help to mitigate the potential damage caused to the affected roadway.
 Materials commonly used to repair forming potholes include thermoplastics and cold plastic infill.
-These prevent water ingress and strengthen the road, adding to its useful lifespan and removing the need for expensive extensive repairs.
+These prevent water ingress and strengthen the road, adding to its useful lifespan and removing the need for expensive, extensive repairs.

-excellent solution without harming any surfaces or surrounding wildlife, people or vehicles.
-Naturally derived de-icing solutions such as EcoGrit Concentrate can make a huge difference to the state of any roads that are treated and lasts up to seven days.
+Another way is to stop using corrosive rock salt to grit icy roads.
+The good news is that there are several alternatives that are not as toxic as rock salt and that offer an excellent solution without harming any surfaces or surrounding wildlife, people or vehicles.
+Naturally derived de-icing solutions such as EcoGrit Concentrate can make a huge difference to the state of any roads that are treated and last up to seven days.
 It can be safely left to wash away without harming any local water sources or delicate ecosystems beneath the soil.

-Then, a longer-term solution could also include measures to reduce the traffic that use the roads.
+Then, a longer-term solution could also include measures to reduce the traffic that uses the roads.
 Introducing cycling schemes and incentives for car sharing, for example, could help to cut down on the number of vehicles that actually pass over compromised parts of the road.

 Finally, improving water drainage systems can also help matters, as it gives melting water somewhere to run off to without pooling underneath the surface, ready to crack it and create potholes when temperatures move back below freezing.
-This can also stop water getting trapped on the roads’ surfaces, which can be hazardous for vehicles travelling by that could be at risk of skidding out of control.
+This can also stop water from getting trapped on the roads’ surfaces, which can be hazardous for vehicles travelling by that could be at risk of skidding out of control.

 Does rain cause potholes?

-The best way to keep out the rain is to repair cracks and forming potholes when they are discovered, and protecting the road surface by refraining from using rock salt and opting for an environmentally friendly, organic alternative de-icer, such as EgoGrit Concentrate.
+The best way to keep out the rain is to repair cracks and potholes when they are discovered and protect the road surface by refraining from using rock salt and opting for an environmentally friendly, organic alternative de-icer, such as EgoGrit Concentrate.